 I’ll be attending my second conference of the American Educational Research Association (#AERA19) this year.
 The theme is ‘Leveraging Education Research in a Post-Truth Era: Multimodal Narratives to Democratize Evidence.’
 It will be held in Toronto, Canada from April 5-9th at the Metro Toronto Conference Centre.
 I was impressed with last year’s conference but a bit overwhelmed.
 Hopefully, with the help of their conference app, I’ll find the sessions I need.

-I’m placing the final touches on the poster for Dr. Khoury and my session: Rubric to Analyze Online Course Syllabi Plan for Engendering a Community of Inquiry: Round II.
+View this link to see the poster for Dr. Khoury and my session: Rubric to Analyze Online Course Syllabi Plan for Engendering a Community of Inquiry: Round II.
 Come join me on Saturday morning, April 6, from 8:00 to 9:30am in the Metro Toronto Convention Centre, 300 Level, Hall C. It’s hosted by the Division C – Section 3b: Technology-Based Environments in the subunit for Distance and Online Education.
 I’ll be sharing copies of my Online Community of Inquiry Syllabus Rubric.